FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 First of all, to learn something I directly need to apply it otherwise learning things doesn't work for me.
 In order to apply something I need a challenge and a small goal that keeps me motivated on the journey.
 Following the [SMART citeria] a goal needs to be measurable and thus a typical outcome for me is a blog post like the one you are just reading.
 Another good thing about a blog post is the fact that no one wants to publish something completely crappy, so there is an intrinsic quality assurance attached to the outcome.

 Actually, this blog post is the outcome of several things I wanted to familiarize myself more and try out:

-1) [PyTorch], since this framework is used in a large fraction of publications about deep learning,
+ 1. [PyTorch], since this framework is used in a large fraction of recent publications about deep learning,
-2) [Spotlight], since this library gives you a sophisticated structure to play around with new ideas for recommender systems and already has a lot of functionality implemented,
+ 2. [Spotlight], since this library gives you a sophisticated structure to play around with new ideas for recommender systems and already has a lot of functionality implemented,
-3) applying a paper about [Multiplicative LSTM for sequence modelling] to recommender systems and see how that performs compared to traditional LSTMs.
+ 3. applying a paper about [Multiplicative LSTM for sequence modelling] to recommender systems and see how that performs compared to traditional LSTMs.

 Since Spotlight is based on PyTorch and multiplicative LSTMs (mLSTMs) are not yet implemented in PyTorch the task of evaluating mLSTMs vs. LSTMs inherently addresses all those points outlined above.
 The goal is set, so let's get going!

 ## Theory

-Long short-term memory architecture (LSTM)s are maybe the most common incarnations of RNNs since they don't adhere to the [vanishing gradient problem] and thus are able to capture long-term relationships in a sequence.
-Find a great explanations of LSTMs in Colah's post [Understanding LSTM Networks] and more general about the power of RNNs in the article [The Unreasonable Effectiveness of Recurrent Neural Networks].
+Long short-term memory architectures (LSTMs) are maybe the most common incarnations of RNNs since they don't adhere to the [vanishing gradient problem] and thus are able to capture long-term relationships in a sequence.
+You can find a great explanation of LSTMs in Colah's post [Understanding LSTM Networks] and more general about the power of RNNs in the article [The Unreasonable Effectiveness of Recurrent Neural Networks].
 More recently, also Gated Recurrent Units (GRUs) which have a simplified structure compared to LSTMs are also used in sequential prediction tasks with occasionally superior results.
 [Spotlight] provides a sequential recommender based on LSTMs and